highway-to-urhell/highway-to-urhell/README.md

 `mvn install`

+## Use the release

+You can download the last release here :

 ### How to use it
  * Download the last release on github
  * Unzip highway-to-url distribution in a directory of your choice